Multimodal Emotion Recognition in Conversations: A Survey of Methods, Trends, Challenges and Prospects: Challenges and Prospects

 Based on current trends and developments in the MERC task, in this section, we outline several existing challenges and open questions, highlighting opportunities for future improvements.
 We structure our discussion along a logical progression: starting with foundational limitations in data collection and FAIR compliance, we then examine challenges in multimodal modeling and conclude with considerations for real-world deployment.
 This trajectory reflects how upstream issues in data and modeling propagate downstream, ultimately shaping the robustness, inclusivity, and applicability of MERC systems.

-\paragraph{FAIR-related Issues Pose Challenges in MERC.} The FAIR principles provide guidelines for improving the Findability, Accessibility, Interoperability, and Reusability of digital assets \cite{wilkinson2016fair}.
+\textbf{FAIR-related Issues Pose Challenges in MERC.} The FAIR principles provide guidelines for improving the Findability, Accessibility, Interoperability, and Reusability of digital assets \cite{wilkinson2016fair}.
 Collecting large and diverse multimodal emotion data is costly and time-consuming; some large dialogue datasets (e.g., M\textsuperscript{3}ED, \citealp{zhao-etal-2022-m3ed}) are still monolingual and domain-bound.
 These limitations directly conflict with the FAIR principles.
 Some ERC datasets lack rich metadata or persistent identifiers, undermining findability and interoperability.
 Others are subject to access restrictions or copyright constraints, while many adopt inconsistent labeling schemes that hinder reusability.
 Consequently, researchers often have to train on small or biased samples, which undermines generalization and the reuse of models.
+To address these issues, future work could prioritize the development of multilingual benchmark datasets with standardized metadata and open licensing, possibly through collaborative consortiums that align with FAIR principles.

-\paragraph{Low-Resource, Multilingual, and Multicultural Settings.} As described in the previous paragraph, most state-of-the-art MERC systems are trained on English-language datasets, which limits their global applicability.
+\textbf{Low-Resource, Multilingual, and Multicultural Settings.} As described in the previous paragraph, most state-of-the-art MERC systems are trained on English-language datasets, which limits their global applicability.
 Although building a large-scale, diverse MER corpus is essential, it remains an obvious challenge as it requires expert annotation of data.
 The limited annotated data forces researchers to rely on transfer learning \cite{ananthram2020multi}, zero-shot \cite{qi2021zero}, or few-shot methods \cite{yang2023few}.
 However, data scarcity and the high cost of emotion annotation continue to be major obstacles for MER in low-resource domains \cite{hussain2025low}.
 Emotions are expressed differently across languages and cultures, further compounding the challenges of MER.
 Variations in emotional expression and interpretation due to cultural differences can lead to inconsistencies in labeling.
 Most existing corpora are culture-specific, limiting their generalizability.
 Although researchers have acknowledged this challenge \cite{vetriselvi2024sentiment, devi2024multi}, MER systems aiming for global applicability must account for both linguistic diversity and culturally driven display rules.
+Future work could explore culture-adaptive pretraining and cross-lingual transfer learning methods that embed culturally sensitive emotion semantics across languages.